 Services for Language Students

-- Digital access to audio and video material required for foreign language classes.
+- Digital access to audio and video material required for language classes.

 - Region-free DVD players, multi-system VCRs.